lizapolyudova/pacific-snail-website/content.en/pages/Media/Kentucky Route Zero.md

   - beautiful
 ---

-## intro

-sdfjksdfksdjfkdsjh
 ## timeline
-I started playing on Paul's recommendation.. avoiding thinking about some things (flag-poling, starting job soon, procrastinating on responding to emails)

-So far it's very surreal (in act 2 so far)
+I started playing on a recommendation.. avoiding thinking about some things So far it's very surreal (act II)

 ## act I & II
 The interlude between act 1 and 2 included a gallery showing and 3 people interacting with it.
 One of the pieces is an interactive piece with audiotape glued on a canvas arranged as a narrative you can navigate by rolling the tapehead. for choices instructions are given in "turn n degrees" at crossroads.
 Such a cool concept.